Ames High Class of 1978 Reunion, Emerald Ash Borer, Civic Update

 Listen to the entire episode now!

-Dennis Hart gives a summary of Iowa in the news during the past week.
+A rundown of Iowa in the news during last week.

 Listen to the entire episode now!